Sarah Cecilia Harrison Essay Prize 2024

 In 2019 the Gallery acquired the Sarah Cecilia Harrison archive.
 Comprising over 400 letters from Sir Hugh Lane to the artist, the archive (dating from 1905–1915) provides insight into the world in which both Lane and Harrison lived and worked.
 This important collection is now fully catalogued and digitised and available to researchers on source.ie

 Archives and primary research are essential to understanding and revealing these stories.
-Through the development of our collections, engagement and learning programmes, the Library and Archives department, including the ESB CSIA, has worked to promote Irish women artists as well as female-led collectives and industries.
+Through the development of our collections, engagement and learning programmes, the Library and Archives department, including the CSIA, has worked to promote Irish women artists as well as female-led collectives and industries.